DN-debug/peux-os-sitebuild/src/pages/index.md

       - title: Customized Environment
         content: >+
           POS uses customized XFCE as its default-version.
-BTRFS is the default filesystem in-play.
+BTRFS is the default filesystem with autosnap enabled.
 It uses Polybar as its default panel.
 Aiming to have a minimal desktop and yet beautiful.

       - title: Beautiful yet Secure
         content: >+